 Cingjing is famous for their “seas of clouds” (云海)

-There are gardens and hotels that are named to remind you of Europe
+There are gardens and hotels named to remind you of Europe.

-It is really quite something to see the sun cast or withdraw its light on/from the mountains
+It’s really quite something to see the sun cast or withdraw its light on/from the mountains.

 I woke up early to watch the sun rise over the mountains.
-As the sun rises and lits the world up, it too fills me with an inner warmth, gratitude and a sense of amazement.
+As the sun rose and lit the world up, it too filled me with an inner warmth, gratitude and a sense of amazement.